isabella232/aetmodel/ThreatModel.md

 			(1.1.2.1) From local storage.
 			(1.1.2.2) Third-party storage (e.g. on-line wallets).
 			(1.1.2.3) Exploit cross-site scripting vulnerabilities browser-based wallets.
-			(1.1.2.4) By neighbours on shared infrastructure.
+			(1.1.2.4) Malicious neighbours on shared hardware platform.
+                    (1.1.2.4.1) Malicious neighbours on shared operating system (1.1.2.4.2) Malicious neighbours on operating system virtualized platform (in containers).
-			(1.1.2.5) By operator of virtualized infrastructure.
+                    (1.1.2.4.3) Malicious neighbours on hardware virtualized platform (in virtual machines) (1.1.2.5) By operator of virtualized infrastructure.
 			(1.1.2.6) By malicious apps on mobile devices.
 				(1.1.2.6.1) By malicious colocated apps on mobile devices